Vman45/raspivoice_install/README.md

 > sudo git fetch

+##### Last thing to do would be ensure the sound is directed to the right channel
+> The command to do this
+> amixer cset numid=3 n
+> Where <n> is the required interface : 0=auto, 1=analog, 2=hdmi.
+To force the Raspberry Pi to use the analog output :
+> So the actual command to use if you are using the earphone jack:
+> amixer cset numid=3 1

 ##### If all goes well, the Raspivoice will now be install and ready for use.
 The raspivoice binaries itself will reside in the $HOME/bin folder

 To try it, make sure audio is enabled for audio jack output (on Rpi) or USB Analog audio (on Ubuntu) and type: